Shocks without shock capturing: Information geometric regularization of finite volume methods for Navier--Stokes-like problems: Numerical results

 We compare IGR ($\alpha = 2\Delta^2$) with LAD, characteristic WENO, and component WENO at resolutions $m = 200$, $400$, and $800$.
 The initial condition is $\mathrm{tanh}$ smoothed for IGR and LAD with smoothing parameter $\varepsilon = 4/m$, so that $\varepsilon$ halves as $m$ doubles, mirroring the $\sqrt{\alpha} \propto \Delta x$ scaling from \cref{fig:igr_convergence}.
 WENO uses the sharp initial condition directly.
 All results are compared against the exact Riemann solver solution.

 \Cref{fig:sod} is organized as a $3 \times 4$ grid: the first two rows show density profiles (full and zoomed near the contact discontinuity), and the last two rows show specific internal energy profiles (full and zoomed).
 The zoomed panels focus on the contact discontinuity region ($x \in [0.65, 0.73]$), where differences between methods are most apparent.
 All methods converge at approximately first order, consistent with the presence of discontinuities.
-Near the contact, characteristic WENO achieves a sharper profile than IGR or LAD, owing to its use of the sharp initial condition; IGR and LAD produce profiles of similar width.
+Near the contact, characteristic WENO achieves a sharper profile than IGR or LAD, owing to its use of the sharp initial condition.
+IGR and LAD produce profiles of similar width, set by the smoothing parameter $\varepsilon \propto \Delta x$ of the initial condition rather than by numerical diffusion from the LF solver; the contact sharpens at the same rate as $\varepsilon$ as resolution increases.